Antilia (building): Design and construction

+The building was named after the mythical Spanish phantom island of Antillia.

-The building was designed by two US architecture firms Perkins & Will, based in Chicago, and Hirsch Bedner Associates, based in Los Angeles.
+The building was designed by the American architecture firms Perkins & Will, based in Chicago, and Hirsch Bedner Associates, based in Los Angeles.
 They were consulted after Nita Dalal Ambani was impressed by the contemporary Asian interiors at the Mandarin Oriental, New York, also designed by them.

 The building plan was approved by the Brihanmumbai Municipal Corporation in 2003, and construction started in 2006 with Leighton Asia initially taking charge, and completed by B. E. Billimoria & Company Ltd. The architects altered floor plans and design concepts as the construction of the building progressed.
 The home has 27 floors with extra-high ceilings.
 (Other buildings of equivalent height may have as many as 60 floors.)
 The home was also designed to survive an earthquake of magnitude 8.
 It is considered by some to be the tallest single-family house in the world, but others disqualify the Antilia because it includes space for a staff of 600.

 The interior design uses the shapes of the lotus and the sun.
 These two features are repeated throughout the building using crystals, marble, and mother-of-pearl.
-However, no two floors use the same materials or plan, the idea of the design is of consistency, but no repetition.
+However, no two floors use the same materials or plan, the idea of the design is of consistency, but not repetition.

-The building has one helipad, however, it is not operational.
-The helipads have to be certified air-worthy by the Director-General of Civil Aviation (DGCA), and have yet to get approval from the central defence and environment ministries.
+The building has three helipads; however, they are not operational.
+The helipads have to be certified airworthy in India by the Director-General of Civil Aviation (DGCA), and have yet to receive approval from the central defence and environment ministries.